MarkMurillo/android_jni_example/README.md

 # Android JNI Examples

-This project demonstrates example interactions between C and Java using JNI.
+This project demonstrates example interactions between C and Java using JNI on the Android platform.